ranepaarth/react-tweetx-frontend/README.md

 Implemented a social media web application where users can connect and share thoughts amongst each other.

-**Note:** Visit [tweetx-backend](https://github.com/ranepaarth/react-assignment-tweetx-backend) to install and setup the backend for this repository.
+**Note:** Visit [react-tweetx-backend](https://github.com/ranepaarth/react-assignment-tweetx-backend) to install and setup the backend API for this repository.

 [Live Demo](https://tweetx-deploy.vercel.app/auth/login)